wely/DevCamp/HOL/dotnet/06-appinsights/README.md

 1. Build and run your application and then navigate around several pages to generate sample telemetry.

+    > If you encounter the error that `an assembly cannot be loaded` try to downgrade the NuGet package `System.IdentityModel.Tokens.Jwt` to 4.0.3 in Visual Studio.

 1. You can view telemetry in the Azure Portal or directly in Visual Studio from the menu item.

     ![image](./media/image-022.gif)